SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 Each river segment calculates its target elevation from CBN data:

 ```
-river_elevation = sea_level + (distance_to_ocean × elevation_per_cell)
+river_elevation = sea_level + (distance_to_ocean × elevation_per_region)
 ```

 Where:
 - `sea_level` is Minecraft's water level (Y=63)
-- `distance_to_ocean` comes from CBN's cached cell data
+- `distance_to_ocean` comes from CBN's cached region data
-- `elevation_per_cell` is configurable (typically 3-5 blocks)
+- `elevation_per_region` is configurable (typically 3-5 blocks)

-A river 20 cells from the ocean targets Y = 63 + (20 × 4) = 143.
-One 5 cells away targets Y = 83.
+A river 20 regions from the ocean targets Y = 63 + (20 × 4) = 143.
+One 5 regions away targets Y = 83.
 Network position determines elevation, not local terrain.

 ### Elevation Continuity

-Within a cell, elevation interpolates smoothly between entry and exit.
-A cell receiving water from 20 cells inland and passing it toward 19 cells inland has a gentle drop across its length.
+Within a region, elevation interpolates smoothly between entry and exit.
+A region receiving water from 20 regions inland and passing it toward 19 regions inland has a gentle drop across its length.
 This creates the visual "downhill toward ocean" that makes rivers readable.

 ### Elevation Drop and Feature Selection

-The elevation difference between subcell entry and exit influences feature selection.
-Steep drops weight toward Rapids or Waterfall features.
-Minimal drops weight toward Lake features.
+The elevation difference between cell entry and exit influences feature selection.
+Steep drops weight toward rapids or waterfall features.
+Minimal drops weight toward pool features.
 This connects terrain to river character without hard-coding specific behaviors.

 ## River Width